 I admit it, I have some bathing suit tricks that help a lot, and I’m going to share them with you!
 The first thing I advise is buying a little bikini.
 The kind you wore, or wanted to wear, as a teenager.
 Wear it in your home or backyard.
 Soak your feet in a kiddie pool while wearing your bikini.
 Water the plants while wearing your bikini.
 Wearing less fabric on your body will begin to feel good, not foreign.

 Recognize if there is a specific feature or “not-happy-with-it” area making you feel like you must cover your body.
-If you are a new mom coming to terms with your changing midsection, you could try a blouson tankini; they offer great midsection camouflage and are totally cute!
+If you are a new mom coming to terms with your changing midsection, you could try a tankini top; they offer great midsection camouflage and are totally cute!
 Maybe you share my issue, and don’t care for the appearance of your thighs.
-Have you considered a swimdress or even women’s board shorts?
+Have you considered a swim dress or even swim shorts?
 We are in a swimwear utopia right now—you can find an astounding variety of bathing suits and swim separates that all look perfectly festive and appropriate at the beach or pool even if they provide quite a bit of coverage.
 Thank our growing understanding of the effects of the sun’s rays and increasing sensitivity to personal comfort for that!

 If you have not worn a swimsuit in years, you can change that.
 If you think, “I can’t go swimming in public!” you absolutely can.
 You deserve the joy of beach and pool activities.
 You deserve the pleasure of sun and water on your skin, and the rejuvenating activity of swimming and playing in the water.
 The perfect beach body is the one you already have.
 It really is as simple as that, and if it doesn’t feel simple, try our steps to help you overcome your bathing suit anxiety, and make this summer the best you’ve had in years.
 You’ll be booking a mid-winter beach vacation before you know it!